 The author made a connection that not everyone else had made.
 This reminds me of Picasso’s sculpture Head of a Bull.

 All Picasso did was put handle bars on top of a bicycle seat and say “Hey, that looks like a bull.”
 His sculpture took zero technical skill, but it was clever.
 Was Picasso the first human to ever have this idea?
-Maybe, but I doubt it.
+Maybe.

 Sometimes you can be a hero by taking what is common as dirt in one context and applying it to a new context.